loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 The demo app image is tagged with the `appVersion` from `helm-chart/Chart.yaml` and pushed to the configured OCI registry.
 The Kargo Warehouse for both demos watches that image repository and triggers promotion automatically when a new semver tag appears.

 On the Flux-owned Kargo path, the host cluster also now carries a cluster-level Kargo GitHub webhook receiver.
-GHCR cannot send webhooks directly, so GitHub `package` events from the associated source repository are the trigger path.
-Kargo publishes the receiver URL in `ClusterConfig.status.webhookReceivers`, and when Crossplane is also enabled this repo now auto-applies a `KargoGitHubWebhook` claim so Crossplane creates the matching GitHub webhook from that status URL.
+GHCR cannot send webhooks directly, so GitHub`package` events from the associated source repository are the trigger path.Kargo publishes the receiver URL in `ClusterConfig.status.webhookReceivers`, and when Crossplane is also enabled this repo now auto-applies a`KargoGitHubWebhook` claim so Crossplane creates the matching GitHub webhook from that status URL.
 That lets new images refresh `Warehouse`s immediately instead of waiting for polling.

-The Flux bridge for that Kargo host-app path now also creates its own `GitRepository` (`vcluster-flux-demo-kargo`) in `p-vcluster-flux-demo`.
+The Flux bridge for that Kargo host-app path now also creates its own`GitRepository` (`vcluster-flux-demo-kargo`) in `p-vcluster-flux-demo`.
 That removes the earlier race where the continuous-promotion Kargo bridge could reconcile before the separate Flux demo source `GitRepository` from the Flux use case existed.

 In the `vind` self-contained path, bootstrap also creates a `forgejo-image-credentials` Secret in the `progressive-delivery` and `pre-prod-gate` namespaces so Kargo can authenticate to the private Forgejo registry.
 GitHub-backed paths only need an equivalent Kargo image-credential secret when the chosen registry is private.